-- 36. On 21 October 2016, the Second Respondent filed its Answer in accordance with Article R55 of the CAS Code. - On 4 November 2016, the First Respondent filed its Answer in accordance with Article R55 of 37. the CAS Code. - 38.
-On 7 November, 2016 the Parties were invited to inform the CAS Court Office whether they prefer a hearing to be held. - On 9 November 2016, the Second Respondent informed the CAS that it does not deem a 39. hearing necessary. - 40.
-On 10 November 2016, 2016, CAS issued an Order on the Request for a Stay.
+- 33. On 27 September 2016, the Second Respondent requested CAS to extend its deadline to submit its answer until 17 October 2016. - 34.
+On the same date, the First Respondent filed its Answer in accordance with Article R55 of the CAS Code. - 35.
+On 5 October 2016, the CAS Court Office informed the Parties that the Appellant did not object to extend the time limit of the Second Respondent to file its answer until 17 October 2016. - 36.
+On 6 October 2016, the CAS Court Office informed the Parties that in absence of communication from the First Respondent, the Second Respondent's request for an extension of the time limit to file its answer was granted. - 37.
+On 17 October 2016, the Second Respondent filed its Answer in accordance with Article R55 of the CAS Code. - 38.
+On 19 October 2016, the Parties were invited to inform the CAS Court Office by 25 October 2016 whether they prefer a hearing to be held. - 39.
+On 20 October 2016, Second Respondent informed the CAS that it does not deem a hearing necessary. - 40.
+On 21 October 2016, CAS issued an Order on the Request for a Stay.
 It established that according to the constant jurisprudence of CAS, only FIFA, and not the First Respondent, has standing to be sued ("légitimation passive") with respect to the sportive sanction imposed by FIFA on a player or another club.
-Thus, the President of the CAS Appeal Arbitration Division, ruling in camera, decided, inter alia, that: - "1.
-The request for a stay of the decision issued by the FIFA Disciplinary Committee on 20 April 2016, filed on 2 September 2016 by Mersin Idman Yurdu Sk in the matter CAS 2016/A/4775 Mersin Idman Yurdu Sk v.
-Club Unité d'obala & FIFA, is granted". - On 11 November 2016, the First Respondent informed the CAS that it does not deem a hearing 41. necessary. - 42.
-On 15 November 2016, the CAS Court Office informed the Parties that in the absence of communication of the Appellant, the Parties were advised that the Panel, once constituted, will decide whether to hold a hearing, pursuant to Article R57 of the CAS Code. - On 16 November 2016, pursuant to Article R54 of the CAS Code, and on behalf of the 43.
-President of the CAS Appeals Arbitration Division, the CAS Court Office informed the parties that the arbitral tribunal appointed to decide the matter was constituted by: - Mr José María Alonso Puig, Attorney-at-Law in Madrid, Spain, as President; - Prof. Petros Mavroidis, Professor of Law in Commugny, Switzerland, and - Mr Manfred Nan, Attorney-at-Law in Arnhem, the Netherlands, as arbitrators. - On 4 January 2017, the CAS Court Office, on behalf of the Panel, invited again the Appellant to state whether it preferred a hearing to be held. - On 25 January 2017, CAS informed the Parties that in the absence of a response from the 45.
-Appellant, the Panel, upon examination of the written submissions, deemed itself to be
+Thus, the President of the CAS Appeal Arbitration Division, ruling in camera, decided, inter alia, that:

+"1.
+The request for a stay of the decision issued by the FIFA Disciplinary Committee on 20 April 2016, filed on 2 September 2016 by Mersin Idman Yurdu Sk in the matter CAS 2016/A/4774 Mersin Idman Yurdu Sk v.
+Universal Stars Club & FIFA, is granted".

+- 41. On 27 October 2016, the CAS Court Office informed the Parties that in the absence of communication of the Appellant and the First Respondent, the parties were advised that the Panel, once constituted will decide whether to hold a hearing, pursuant to Article R57 of the CAS Code. - 42.
+On 16 November 2016, pursuant to Article R54 of the CAS Code, and on behalf of the President of the CAS Appeals Arbitration Division, the CAS Court Office informed the parties that the arbitral tribunal appointed to decide the matter was constituted by: - Mr José María Alonso Puig, Attorney-at-Law in Madrid, Spain, as President; - Prof. Petros Mavroidis, Professor of Law in Commugny, Switzerland, and